National Cadet Corps (India): Youth Exchange Programme (YEP)

 Cadets from Brunei, Hong Kong and India training in PDS of NCC Singapore during ICEP 2024.

-The aim of YEP is a country-to-country exchange of cadets belonging to NCC or other equivalent government or youth organizations of friendly countries and participation in various activities and appreciation of each other's socio-economic and cultural realities.
-More than 100 cadets proceed abroad on YEP annually.
+The aim of YEP is a country-to-country exchange of cadets belonging to NCC or other equivalent government or youth organizations of friendly countries, and participation in various activities and appreciation of each other's socio-economic and cultural realities.
+Cadets who were in Rdc camp can go to YEP, The best cadet in the RDC SD/SW get a chance if he/she is in 2nd year .More than 100 cadets proceed abroad on YEP annually.
 It is the most prestigious camp in NCC.

-The cadets currently visit country's namely Singapore, United Kingdom, Mauritius, Vietnam, Maldives, Nepal, Bhutan, Bangladesh, Sri lanka and Russia.
-The cadets for YEP are selected annually during the RDC held in Delhi going through various tests and selection criteria.

-Cadets from foreign nations also visit India in YEP every year during RDC and Desert Safari held in Rajasthan DTE.
-Around 25 countries participate in PM Rally during RDC.
+The cadets currently visit countries such as Singapore, the United Kingdom, Mauritius, Vietnam, the Maldives, Nepal, Bhutan, Bangladesh, Sri Lanka, and Russia.
+The cadets for YEP are selected annually during the RDC held in Delhi, going through various tests and selection criteria.
+Only senior cadets and go, Cadets from foreign nations also visit India in YEP every year during the RDC and Desert Safari held in Rajasthan DTE.
+Around 25 countries participate in the PM Rally during the RDC.

 Overseas Deployment

-A select few cadets from the Senior Division (Navy) are attached to the 1st Training Squadron of the Indian Navy, for a period of 30–45 days, wherein they are trained in Naval Subjects and Practical Seamanship as well as travel to friendly foreign nations on Goodwill Missions.
-A total of 10-20 cadets are selected to represent the National Cadet Corps, for this camp.
+A select few cadets from the Senior Division (Navy) are attached to the 1st Training Squadron of the Indian Navy for a period of 30–45 days, wherein they are trained in Naval Subjects and Practical Seamanship as well as travel to friendly foreign nations on Goodwill Missions.
+A total of 10-20 cadets are selected to represent the National Cadet Corps for this camp.

-List of Directors-general of the NCC
+List of Director-generals of the NCC

 The Director-Generals of the NCC held the rank of major-general from 1951 until 1983, when the appointment was upgraded to the rank of Lieutenant General.